 Never send your Social Security number or any account information via email, even if you trust the recipient, because you become less secure as soon as you press send.
 On top of that, personal information shouldn’t be stored in your email account in the event it is compromised.
 If anything sensitive ends up in your inbox, delete it and empty the trash.

 When in doubt, don’t click.
 Even if a message appears to be from a friend or family member, anything that seems out of the ordinary should be deleted.
 You can always confirm with someone you know whether or not a message is legitimate, and they can re-send it if it is.

-Your email account is a gateway to your online identity, which is something you don’t want someone to mess with.
-Protect it accordingly.
+Remember, your email account is a gateway to your online identity, which is something you don’t want someone to mess with.

 This article has been updated.
 It originally ran on October 30, 2013.